AGREEMENT ON GOVERNMENT PROCUREMENT

 Modifications to schedules

-Pursuant to Article XIX of the revised GPA and Article XXIV:6 of the GPA 1994, parties are obliged to notify the GPA Committee of any proposed rectification, transfer of an entity from one annex to another, withdrawal of an entity or other modifications of its coverage schedule.
+Pursuant to Article XIX of the revised GPA 2012, parties are obliged to notify the Committee on Government Procurement of any proposed rectification, transfer of an entity from one annex to another, withdrawal of an entity or other modifications of its coverage schedule.
 Parties affected by a proposed modification may notify the Committee of any objection to the proposed modification.
-These and other notifications related to the modification of schedules are restricted documents and accessible to the governments of GPA parties and observers only.back to top
+A modifying or any objecting party may institute arbitration procedures to facilitate resolution of objections by submitting a notification to that effect in accordance with Article XIX and the Committee's 22 June 2016 Decision on Arbitration Procedures (GPA/139).
+These and other notifications related to the modification of schedules are restricted documents and accessible to the governments of GPA parties and observers only before relevant modifications are certified.

 Media for the publication of procurement-related information

-Both the GPA 1994 and the revised GPA require that parties provide information on the media they use for the publication of procurement-related information, such as government procurement legislation, procurement notices, etc. The information is contained in various Appendices of the Agreement.
-The structure of appendices II-IV and the information provided thereunder is slightly different from in the two versions of the Agreement.
+The GPA 2012 requires that parties provide information on the media they use for the publication of procurement-related information, such as government procurement legislation, procurement notices, etc. The information is contained in various Appendices of the Agreement.
+The structure of appendices II-IV and the information provided thereunder is slightly different in the two versions of the Agreement.

-Electronic or paper media utilized by parties for the publication of laws, regulations, judicial decisions, administrative rulings of general application, standard contract clauses, and procedures regarding government procurement covered by the Agreement pursuant to Article VI of the revised GPA.
+Electronic or paper media utilized by parties for the publication of laws, regulations, judicial decisions, administrative rulings of general application, standard contract clauses, and procedures regarding government procurement covered by the Agreement pursuant to Article VI of the GPA 2012.

-The above information provided by parties will be made available in loose-leaf schedules and the e-GPA portal.
+The above information provided by parties is available in loose-leaf schedules and the e-GPA portal.